Frequently Asked Questions

 Individual Grants

-Q: I have a book that has been accepted by a publisher, and I would like to apply for a grant to cover the costs of photographs/transparencies and reproduction rights.
+Q: I have a book that has been accepted by a publisher and I would like to apply for a grant to cover the costs of photographs/transparencies and reproduction rights.
 Is this something that might be covered by a Metropolitan grant?
-If so, should I submit this as an Individual grant, rather than through the Press as an Institutional Project?
+If so, should I submit this as an Individual grant, or through the press as an Institutional Project?

 A: Funding is available to support publication costs.
 Either the individual author or the press may submit the application.
 See Recent Individual Grants for examples.

-Q: Do applicants for individual grants need to supply letters of recommendation?
+Q: Do applicants for individual grants need to supply letters of reference?

 Q: Although I am a Japanese citizen, I have received all my academic/professional training and experiences in the United States and have U.S. permanent resident status.
 Do I still qualify for a grant for non-Japanese scholars?

-A: Yes, the non-Japanese grant program is open to all scholars residing outside Japan.
+A: Yes, the non-Japanese grant program is open to all scholars residing outside of Japan.

 Doctoral Grants